Shape matters: Body dynamics underlies efficient jumping

-The phase space in fig.~\ref{fig:2} quantifies the intuition that a faster unlatching mechanism facilitates jumping.
+The phase space in Fig.~\ref{fig:2} quantifies the intuition that a faster unlatching mechanism facilitates jumping.
 We therefore expect that a jumping mechanism should be designed to ensure the fastest possible unlatching.
-However, the larvae studied by \citet{BertoneGibson22} seem to contradict this basic principle as they grip the substrate with all their legs, which presumably results in a slower latch release.
-To understand this apparent paradox we examine the maximum dimensional latch force $F_0$ --- i.e.~the attaching force between the larva's legs and the substrate --- and the stored energy (bending + gravitational).
-The results of this calculation show (fig.~\ref{fig:Force}) that the magnitude of the latch force increases approximately linearly as the curvature increases --- even when geometrical nonlinearities are accounted for.
-However, the stored energy shows a superlinear increase with curvature (see SI fig.~S6).
-Detailed experiments on other insect larvae \cite{ZurekGorb15} show that the legs are typically able to supply a maximum adhesive force of $0.3-0.6\mathrm{~mN}$.
-Assuming that each pair of legs is able to produce a similar force, and noting that they are located nearby one another (and hence can be assumed to be approximately a point force), using multiple legs to anchor on the surface should increase the maximum natural curvature obtained before release by a factor of 3 and the energy stored by a factor of 9.
-We therefore estimate the maximum latch force that can be generated by \emph{Laemophloeus biguttatus} should be around $0.2\mathrm{~mN}$ (approximating its body by a rod of radius $\sim 0.6\mathrm{~mm}$).
-In our model, this corresponds to a maximum natural curvature $\kappa_0^{\max}$, but to determine the corresponding dimensional value requires an estimate of the effective Young's modulus of the larva.
-We obtain such an estimate by using the time scale of the return to the naturally curved state once the jump has been initiated, and comparing this to theoretical work on the curling of a ribbon by \citet{Callan-JonesBrun12}; this leads us to estimate $E_{\rm eff}\sim 10\mathrm{~kPa}$, and corresponds to $|\kappa_0^{\max}|=1.69\mathrm{~mm}^{-1}$ (see SI).
-Figure \ref{fig:Force} shows that these estimates are consistent.
-Finally, we hypothesize that once the maximum force is exceeded at one point and the adhesion between leg and substrate fails, then the remaining legs are successively detached.
+However, the larvae studied by \cite{BertoneGibson22} seem to contradict this basic principle as they grip the substrate with all their legs, presumably resulting in a slower latch release.
+To understand this apparent paradox we examine the maximum dimensional latch force $f_0$ --- i.e.~the attaching force between a larva's legs and the substrate --- and the stored energy (bending + gravitational).
+This requires an estimate of the effective Young's modulus of the larva, that we obtain by using the time scale of the return to the naturally curved state once the jump has been initiated, and comparing this to theoretical work on the curling of a ribbon by \cite{Callan-JonesBrun12} (we estimate $E_{\rm eff}\sim 10\mathrm{~kPa}$, and a natural curvature $|\kappa_0^{\max}|=1.69\mathrm{~mm}^{-1}$ \cite{Note1}.